ordercloud-api/ordercloud-dotnet-catalyst/README.md

 If you're building solutions for OrderCloud using .NET and find a particular task difficult or tedious, we welcome you to [suggest a feature](https://github.com/ordercloud-api/ordercloud-dotnet-catalyst/issues/new) for inclusion in this library.

-:warning: Versions 1.x.x have known security holes.
+:warning: Version 1.x.x has known security holes.
 Please only use version 2.0.1 and later.

 ## Features